LangII/GoCalc/README.md

 **Current highlight pic/vid (other pics/vids below):**\
 \
 ![](readme_vid01.gif)\
-(Demo of game board interface.
+((*vid01*) Demo of game board interface.
 This frontend display is currently not linked to the backend prediction model.
 The purpose of this vid is just to demonstrate the development of the user interface.
 (2021-01-03))\
 \
 \
 \
 **Currently working on:**\
 \
-Currently the output prediction of the influence model favors the center too much.
+Currently the output prediction of the influence model favors the center too much (as seen in *pic02*).
 Working on redesigning the calculations to understand the benefits of developing territory near the walls over the center.\
 \
 \
 \